eathtespagheti/bash-things/README.md

 A collection of .bashrc setups and bash functions/scripts I often use for configuring and managing my machines (for both Linux and macOS)

+## Updating

+You can update bash-things with the update script found in `functions/bash-things-update.sh` or just using the alias `bash-things-update`

 ## webhook
 It's a bash script for toggling on and off smart devices via IFTTT webhooks, to use it you need to configure some webhooks in your IFTTT account using this scheme: